There’s nothing so

 Or try

-Ursula Goodenough’s The Sacred Depths of Nature
+Ursula Goodenough’s The Sacred Depths of Nature, which gives a brief

 stage-by-stage presentation of science’s picture of evolution with some